evidentlyai/evidently/docs/book/README.md

 ## [2.
 Data and ML model profiling](profiling/README.md)

-Evidently also generates JSON profiles.
+Evidently also generates JSON `Profiles`.
 You can use them to integrate the data or model evaluation step into the ML pipeline.

 For example, you use it to perform scheduled batch checks of model health or log JSON profiles for further analysis.
 You can also build a conditional workflow based on the result of the check, e.g. to trigger alert, retraining, or generate a visual report.